If you have been granted equal status according to Danish rules, you cannot receive SU for a whole study programme abroad.

 Equal status can be discontinued

-If you apply for SU for a new study programme but have previously been granted equal status according to the Danish rules, you do not have to apply for equal status again.
-You only have to do so if you have not lived in Denmark for a continuous period of more than two years.
+If you apply for SU for a new study programme and previously have been granted equal status with Danish citizens according to the Danish rules, you do not have to apply for equal status again.

 You can lose your right to reside